Certain payments made to non-resident companies are exempt from Singapore withholding tax.

-There is no need to withhold tax on dividend payments, even if there are withholding tax rates ascribed to dividends in some of our tax treaties.
+There is no need to withhold tax on dividend payments, even if there are withholding tax rates ascribed to dividends in some of our Avoidance of Double Taxation Agreements (DTAs).
 Singapore currently does not impose withholding tax on dividends.

 Payments for Satellite Capacity & the Use of International Submarine Cable Capacity, Including Payments for Indefeasible Rights of Use (IRUs)

 This withholding tax exemption does not apply to payments that are:

 - Treated as income earned by any trade or business carried on or exercised by a non-resident person in Singapore; or